smart-facility/cognicity-rem-web/README.md

 #### Build HTML - `grunt site`
 Fill in the site's HTML templates with strings for each of the various translations available, with the output in `/build/:language`.

+#### Update build for development - `grunt dev`
+Update assets from the already built site to aid development.
+Copies un-minified JavaScript into the build folder.

 ### Rebuild Site on Changes - `grunt watch`
 Watches for changes in the `assets` directory and rebuilds the site when they change.
 Useful during development.
+Does not minify javascript.

 ### Launch a Server - `grunt server`
 Builds the site and launches a barebones server to serve up files in the `\build` directory.
 This command also concurrently runs the `watch` command to update files as they change.